6.3. Marking- and Editing-Tools

 There are several ways for using the magnifying glass:

 A) Select the magnifying glass and select an area with clicked left mouse button.
 The selected area is displayed magnified.
-The marked region is stretched to fit the drawing area.
-Thus distortions may occur.
+The marked region is stretched to fit the drawing

 B) Select the magnifying glass and move the mouse cursor to the point where the magnification is needed.
 Use the mouse wheel for zooming.